browserify/resolve/readme.markdown

 * opts.isFile - function to synchronously test whether a file exists

 * opts.isDirectory - function to synchronously test whether a file exists and is a directory

+* opts.realpathSync - function to synchronously resolve a potential symlink to its real path

 * `opts.packageFilter(pkg, pkgfile, dir)` - transform the parsed package.json contents before looking at the "main" field
   * pkg - package data